A Theory of Formal Synthesis via Inductive Learning: Oracle-Guided Inductive Synthesis:

 We now present a first definition of the {\em formal inductive synthesis} problem: \begin{quote} Given a {\em concept class} $\class$ and a domain of examples $\domain$, the formal inductive synthesis problem is to find, using only a subset of examples from $\domain$, a {\em target concept} $\target \in \class$ that satisfies a specification $\Spec \subseteq \class$. \end{quote} \revision{This definition is reasonable in cases where only elements of $\domain$ can be accessed by the synthesis engine --- the common case in the use of machine learning methods.
 However, existing formal verification and synthesis methods can use a somewhat richer set of inputs, including Boolean answers to equivalence (verification) queries with respect to the specification $\Spec$, as well as verification queries with respect to other constructed specifications.
 Moreover, the synthesis engine typically does not directly access or manipulate the specification $\Spec$.
 In order to formalize this richer source of inputs as well as the indirect access to $\Spec$, we introduce the concept of an {\em oracle interface}. \begin{definition} An {\em oracle interface} $\orint$ is a subset of $\defquery \times \defresponse$ where $\defquery$ is a set of query types, $\defresponse$ is a corresponding set of response types, and $\orint$ defines which pairs of query and response types are semantically well-formed.

-\end{definition} A simple example of an oracle interface is one that defines a single query that returns examples from $\domain$.
+\end{definition} A simple instance of an oracle interface is one with a single query \acta{type} that returns positive examples from $\domain$.
 In this case, the synthesis problem is to learn a correct program from purely positive examples.
 The more common case in machine learning (of classifiers) is to have an oracle that supports two kinds of queries, one that returns positive examples and another that returns negative examples.
 As we will see in Sec.~\ref{sec:ogis-features}, there are richer types of queries that are commonly used in formal synthesis.
 For now, we will leave $\defquery$ and $\defresponse$ as abstract sets.

+\acta{ Implementations of the oracle interface can be nondeterministic algorithms which exhibit nondeterministic choice in the stream of queries and responses.
+We define the notion of {\it nondeterministic mapping} to represent such algorithms.